coin-or/HiGHS/highs/lp_data/Iis.md

 ### Using the elasticity filter

-Currently, the only route to finding a set of mutually infeasible rows is to perform an elasticity filter calculation.
+Currently, the only route to finding a set of mutually infeasible rows is to perform an elasticity filter calculation [Chinneck p101-104].
 This is done in `HighsIis::elasticityFilter`.
 This method is more general than is necessary for finding the set of mutually infeasible rows for an IIS calculation, and can be called directly using `Highs::feasibilityRelaxation`.

 The essence of the `HighsIis::elasticityFilter` is that it allows lower bounds, upper bounds and RHS values to be violated.
 There are